 The Current Problem

-Bats comprise a fifth of the world’s mammal species and are essential to healthy environments and human economies globally.
+Bats comprise one-fifth of the world’s mammal species and are globally essential to environmental health.
 Nevertheless, they are in alarming decline.
-In the U.S. and Canada, millions are currently dying from an introduced fungus.
-And a million more die annually from careless use of wind turbines.
-Worldwide, millions more are lost needlessly each year when caves are disturbed or destroyed, when bats are over harvested for human food, when beneficial species are mistaken for vampires and due to climate change.
-Because most rear just one pup per year and live in large colonies, they are especially vulnerable to extinction.
+In the U.S. and Canada, millions are dying from an introduced fungus.
+And millions more die annually in the U.S. alone from careless use of wind turbines.
+Countless bats are lost due to cave disturbance and destruction, and some have even become extinct due to overharvesting.
+Like all life on earth, bats are increasingly threatened by habitat loss and climate change.
+However, unlike most animals, they are easily misunderstood and victimized by exaggerated disease speculation, leading to deliberate eradication campaigns with disastrous consequences.
+Because most bats rear just one pup per year and live in large colonies, they are especially vulnerable to extinction.

 Why We Must Act Now

 Bats are the primary controllers of vast numbers of night-flying insects.
 Single colonies can consume tons of crop pests nightly, and they pollinate and carry seeds for many of our planet’s most important plants.
 If bat decline is not reversed, we could face dire consequences such as billions of dollars of agricultural and forestry losses in single countries, dramatically increased reliance on pesticides that can cause cancer and dementia, increased threats from mosquito-borne diseases such as West Nile and Malaria, and loss of billion-dollar-a-year crops for lack of bat pollinators.

 Hope For The Future